 Cool Versus Awesome: Discusses this as the big draw of the Cyberpunk spin-off Cthulhupunk.
-In the usual Cthulhu stories, weapons are of course useless against a Great Old One, but that's in the 19th century, Cyberpunk is in the 21st century.
+In the usual Cthulhu stories, weapons are of course useless against a Great Old One, but that's in the early 20th century/ Cyberpunk is in the 21st century.
 What happens when all the enhanced cybernetics, energy weaponry, genetics research, and other technological advances of the time are used by characters to battle a Great Old One?
 Only one way to find out, but whatever the outcome it's going to be badass.

-Crazy-Prepared: Martin/Brendan, the wizard of the Thieves' World campaign.
+Martin/Brendan, the wizard of the Thieves' World campaign.
 Spoony describes him like Batman; he would prep massively devastating spells in advance, he knew how to disguise his nature (including wearing a shield that served as backstab protection), and he made devastating alchemical grenades for when he needed to act quickly.

 "Don't Be That Guy" evolves into Spoony advising players to be this.
 If you need to cause a panic to evacuate a building, have something that will create smoke or a bad smell, have utility spells like flying and walking on water, when fleeing from enemies or stopping charging enemies, bring caltrops or use a Grease spell to disrupt their movement.
 Bring sacks if there's something you might need to carry but it's too heavy or you don't want to touch it, and empty bottles to carry liquids.
 Bring multiple types of weapons in case you run into a monster that's resistant to one type, like the various types of undead.
 On the final note, Spoony reflects he's known players who carried with them a blunt weapon, a slashing weapon, a silver weapon for lycanthropes, a magic weapon (or spell to make a weapon magic), and a cold iron weapon for fey creatures.